Photo, Arnoud Willems

 Professional Honors

-• In 2020 and 2021, Lexology honored Arnoud with its "Client Choice Award" for Trade and Customs.
+• In 2020 and 2021, Lexology honoured Arnoud with its "Client Choice Award" for Trade and Customs.

-• He has also been recognized in Who’s Who Legal 2021 for Trade and Customs, and for economic sanctions, with market sources praising him as "a strategic mastermind" who "knows everything about international trade law."
-The 2020 edition describes him as "a rock when it comes to trade and customs work," and "a leading practitioner who is well respected for his deep customs experience."
+• Recognised in Who's Who Legal 2021 for trade and customs, and for economic sanctions, with market sources praising him as "a strategic mastermind" who "knows everything about international trade law".
+The 2020 edition described him as a "rock when it comes to trade and customs work", and a "leading practitioner who is well respected for his deep customs experience".

-• Arnoud has also been recognized in Best Lawyers in Belgium since 2013.
+• Recognised in Best Lawyers in Belgium since 2013.

-• Arnoud was mentioned in the Financial Time Innovative Lawyers list in 2017 for his EU court litigation work.
+• Mentioned in the Financial Times Innovative Lawyers list in 2017 for his EU court litigation work.

-• Recognized by WorldECR as one of the top EU lawyers for economic sanctions and export controls, especially for the technology and finance sectors since 2014.
+• Recognised by WorldECR as one of the top EU lawyers for economic sanctions and export controls, especially for the technology and finance sectors, since 2014.

 Professional Associations and Memberships

-• Former President of the Rotary Club Tervuren (Brussels)
+• Rotary Club Tervuren (Brussels) – Former president

-• Guest lecturer at various Universities; e.g. the University of Maastricht, the Higher School of Economics in Moscow, Hong Kong University Law School
+• Various universities e.g., the University of Maastricht, the Higher School of Economics in Moscow, Hong Kong University Law School – Guest lecturer

 Admissions